- Appendix "A" County Officers & Employees Required to File Conflict of Interest Statement

 1 - Agricultural Commissioner and Sealer of Weights and Measures

-1 - Assistant Agricultural Commissioner and Assistant Sealer of Weights and Measures
+1 - Deputy Agricultural Commissioner and Assistant Sealer of Weights and Measures

 AIRPORT LAND USE COMMISSION

 1 - Commissioners (as to all gifts and loans and only real property interests within the planning boundaries of the land use plan)

 1 - Assessor

 1 - Senior Appraiser

 1 - Appraiser

 1 - Administrative Assistant

 1 - Office Technician (employee that makes change in ownership decisions)